Scholarly Works

 Digital Archive: Snapshot Archive

-As part of Intro to Archival Theory and Practice, we were asked to create a digital archive.
-I chose to document some of the photographs I've collected over the years.
-In the following semester, I expanded the archive with contributions from two other classmates.
+As part of Intro to Archival Theory and Practice, we were asked to create a digital archive of something that we found interesting.
+I chose to document some of the vintage photographs I've collected over the years.
+In the following semester, I was assigned to expand the archive with contributions from two other classmates.
 I enjoyed collaborating with my classmates and getting to archive a collection of my own.
+This project offered a unique opportunity for students to curate their own digital collection and practice implementing elements of archival theory.

 Link to view the digital archive here.